nigalanakis/Crystal_Math/README.md

 	└── source_data

 All the *.py code files provided should be placed in the source_code directory.
 The input files "input_data_extraction.txt", "input_data_analysis.txt" are placed in the input files directory and the user generated "fragment_list.json" is placed in the source_data directory.

+#### 3.2 Files description

+* "csd_data_extraction": Main file for the execution of the data extraction.
+* "csd_operations": Module to perform the operations to identify and cluster CSD structure families and identify unique structures based on user-defined criteria.
+* "get_structures_list": Function to get the structures list for the analysis.
+* "create_reference_fragments": Function to convert the user generated fragments in the "fragments_list.json" file to the reference fragments in the space-fixed coordinate system stored in the "reference_fragments_list.json"
+* "get_structure_data": Function to perform the data extraction from the selected structures.
+* "structure_operations": Module to perform the necessary operations to each structure.
+* "maths": Module with the required mathematical functions.
+* "utilities": Module with several utility functions.
+* "io_operations" Module for the i/o operations.

+#### 3.3 Creating the data extraction input file

 The first step is to modify the input_data_extraction.txt file based on the required criteria.
 The general format of the file is as follows: